 What do I need to do?

-- Contact Jenny Byrne (571-282-0207), our baptism coordinator, to receive information and forms to be completed and returned.
+- Contact our baptism coordinator (571-282-0202) to receive information and forms to be completed and returned.
 You won't be registered for baptism until the forms are returned.

 - After the paperwork is submitted, make an appointment to meet with a clergy member.
 At the clergy meeting, you will be able to confirm the date for baptism and determine whether any additional requirements are needed prior to that date.